5 steps to a happy, stress-free festive season

 Turn off the television and your phone, if you’re with family or friends eating at the table with phones and other electronics switched off often results in some much needed stress-busting laughter.

-There’s plenty of other seasonal stress relieving tips here, and add as much turmeric into your diet as you can; it has been shown in studies to be more effective than certain anti-depressants for battling moderate depression in many cases, and will give you a lift in less than 15 minutes if you juice it.
+Add as much turmeric into your diet as you can; it has been shown in studies to be more effective than certain anti-depressants for battling moderate depression in many cases, and will give you a lift in less than 15 minutes if you juice it.

 Let us know your tips to deal with seasonal stress in the comments below.